zy97140/omp-benchmark-for-pytorch/README.md

 ### 2. Our main work
 -	Optimal OpenMP overhead threshold is identified to maximize performance in CPU
 The OpenMP overhead threshold of official Pytorch is set to 100K.
-However, we benchmarked copy, add, div, exp, sin operation in both contiguous and discontiguous cases on different CPU types to show that the value is too high.
-A rough estimation of optimal OpenMP overhead threshold is proposed for those operations.
+However, the evidence which is gained by benchmarking copy, add, div, exp, sin operation in both contiguous and discontiguous cases on different CPU types shows that the value is too high.
+A rough estimation of optimal OpenMP overhead threshold is also proposed for those operations.
 - Many operations of discontiguous tensors are parallelized by using OpenMP
 Slice operation of tensor is very common in science computation.
 Using slice operation will generate discontiguous tensor.
 Meanwhile, [Official Pytorch](https://github.com/pytorch/pytorch) does not support parallelism for discontiguous tensor for the moment.
 Our main work is tring to fill the blank.
-You can view the code from the [branch](https://github.com/intel/pytorch/tree/dev-omp2) of Intel Pytorch.
+You can review the code from the [branch](https://github.com/intel/pytorch/tree/dev-omp2) of Intel Pytorch.
 We are also engaging to contribute our work to official Pytorch, the corresponding branch is [__dev-omp__](https://github.com/intel/pytorch/tree/dev-omp).